 - Title and brief abstract

 - Project background and importance: Why is this work important?
 Why does it matter?
 What is known and what is new about this question?
+How does it relate to IBES and its mission?

 - How does this project fit with your own previous work and your proposed mentor's?